CephasHill/DailyPsalms/README.md

 ### Data Processing & Native Development
 To keep the app completely offline, I wrote custom Python scripts to process the text.
-* Scraped and sanitized public domain texts (KJV, WEB, Septuagint, Latin Vulgate, and the Westminster Leningrad Codex).
+* Scraped and sanitized public domain texts (KJV, WEB, Septuagint, Latin Vulgate, Westminster Leningrad Codex, etc.).
 * Transformed massive academic datasets into a unified JSON schema and standalone local lexicons.
 * Built a declarative UI with Jetpack Compose, optimizing reader views with `LazyColumn` to prevent frame drops on chapters with thousands of interactive string links.
 * Managed complex user state, alternative reading tracks, and habit streaks using Jetpack DataStore.